Frances Farmer: Allegations of psychiatric mistreatment

-In the years after Farmer's death, her treatment at Western State was the subject of serious discussion and wild speculation.
+In the years after Farmer's death, her treatment at Western State was the subject of serious discussion and speculation.
 Kenneth Anger included a chapter relating her breakdown in his 1965 work Hollywood Babylon.
 Farmer's posthumously published autobiography Will There Really Be a Morning? described a brutal incarceration.
 In the book, Farmer claimed she had been brutalized and mistreated in numerous ways.
 Some of the claims included being forced to eat her own feces and act as a sex slave for male doctors and orderlies.
 Farmer recounted her stay in the state asylum as "unbearable terror": "I was raped by orderlies, gnawed on by rats, and poisoned by tainted food.
 I was chained in padded cells, strapped into strait-jackets and half-drowned in ice baths."

 Jean Ratcliffe, a close friend and companion of Farmer, arranged the publication of Will There Really Be a Morning?.
 Controversy exists over what portions of the book she edited or ghostwrote.
 Ratcliffe claimed she wrote only the final chapter about Farmer's death.

 Lobotomy claims

 In 1978, Seattle film reviewer William Arnold published Shadowland, which for the first time alleged that Farmer had been the subject of a transorbital lobotomy.
 Scenes of Farmer being subjected to this lobotomy procedure were featured in the 1982 film Frances, which had initially been planned as an adaptation of Shadowland, though its producers ultimately reneged on their agreement with Arnold.
 During a court case against the film's producers, Brooksfilms, Arnold revealed that the lobotomy episode and much of his biography was "fictionalized".
 Years later, on a DVD commentary track of the movie, director Graeme Clifford said, "We didn't want to nickel-and-dime people to death with facts."

 Farmer's family, former lovers, and three ex-husbands all denied, or did not confirm, that the procedure took place.
 Farmer's sister, Edith, said the hospital asked her parents' permission to perform the lobotomy, but her father was "horrified" by the notion and threatened legal action "if they tried any of their guinea-pig operations on her."
-Western State recorded all the lobotomies performed during Farmer's time there.
-Since a lobotomy was considered a ground-breaking medical procedure, the hospital did not attempt to conceal its work.
-Although nearly 300 patients received the procedure, no evidence has been found that Farmer was among them.
+Western State recorded all of the 300 lobotomies performed during Farmer's time there; no evidence has been found that Farmer received one.
 In 1983, Seattle newspapers interviewed former hospital staff members, including all the lobotomy ward nurses who were on duty during Farmer's years at Western State, and they all said she was never a patient on that ward.
 Dr. Walter Freeman's private records contained no mention of Farmer.
 Charles Jones, a psychiatric resident at Western State during Farmer's stays, also said that Farmer never had a lobotomy.

-Writer Jeffrey Kauffmann published an extensive online essay, "Shedding Light on Shadowland", that debunks much of Arnold's book, including the account of the lobotomy.
+Writer Jeffrey Kauffman published an extensive online essay, "Shedding Light on Shadowland", that debunks much of Arnold's book, including the account of the lobotomy.